JustKiddingCode/arpoc/docs/concepts/ac_hierarchy.rst

    remove environment

-Obligations are actions that must be executed successfully after the evaluation of AC hierarchy.
-Every AC entity can specify a set of obligations which must be executed if the target specifier of that entity was matched.
+Obligations are actions that must be executed successfully after the evaluation of the AC hierarchy.
+Every AC entity can specify a set of obligations which must be executed if the target specifier of that entity matched.
-Obligations are called in the same way as the environment attribute setter, i.e. all obligations inherit from the same class and are collected in a mapping from name to class.
+All obligations inherit from the same class and are collected in a mapping from name to class.
 After the access control decision, all obligations are run, i.e. the run method of the Obligation object is executed with the effect, with the access control context